peytondodd/cannabiskingdom/README.md

 **Ver.
 1.3.1** - Fixed bugs with cannabutter production

 **Ver.
 1.4.0** - Added custom building icons for Hemp Factory and Biofuel plant.
 Added color overlays for custom buildings.
 Added dispensaries (seperate mod file).
 Added config file support.
 Biofuel plant bug fixed.

+**Ver.
+2.0.0** - Modular Update: Removed all hemp features and put in seperate modfile for compatability w/ other mods.
+Added Dispensaries (also seperate modfile).
+You can now effectivley pick and choose what industries you add with Cannabis Kingdom.

 ## Bugs
 - (since Ver.
 1.1.0) Electric & Advanced Processing do not display electricity consumption.
 Advanced Processing does not raise education required as intended.